lvgl/lvgl/docs/porting/draw.rst

 New blend callback
 ------------------

-Let’s take a practical example: you would like to use your MCUs GPU for color fill operations only.
+Let's take a practical example: you would like to use your MCUs GPU for color fill operations only.

 As all draw callbacks call ``blend`` callback to fill an area in the end